-- Continue to work on policy change, related to alcohol and other drugs both on and off campus, to reduce alcohol abuse among students.
-This includes collaboration with the University Police department to ensure their curriculum for the Alcohol Diversion Program does not overlap the existing Alcohol Awareness Workshop. - Create a sober support group targeted towards students in recovery. - Continue building stronger relationships with the Chancellor and Vice Chancellor for Student Affairs to garner support and advocate for AODA prevention goals. - Reinvigorate the AODA Coalition by recruiting new members (including students and faculty members) and set clear goals.
-Encourage the group to build a unique identity on campus and help members build a sense of responsibility to AODA issues on the UW-Whitewater campus.
+- Continue to work on policy changes, related to alcohol and other drugs both on and off campus, to reduce alcohol abuse among students.
+This includes collaboration with the University Police department to ensure their curriculum for the Alcohol Diversion Program does not overlap the existing Alcohol Awareness Workshop. - Create a sober support group targeted toward students in recovery. - Continue building stronger relationships with the Chancellor and Vice Chancellor for Student Affairs to garner support and advocate for AODA prevention goals. - Identify and implement ways to better collect, organize, analyze and share AOD-related data and assessment.

-- Collaborate with campus Institutional Research staff members to employ assessment measures that could help assess the effectiveness of campus AODA prevention efforts and provide better direction on how to meet students where they are at. - Examine environmental strategies, including collaborating with the City of Whitewater, that could potentially help create a safer and healthier campus community (e.g. restrictions on alcohol retail density, regulation of happy hour or drink specials, weekend programming, etc.) by reviewing model programs and relevant literature. - Target student athletes and Greek organization members with additional alcohol education. - Challenge stereotypes and correct misperceptions regarding college student alcohol use.
+- Reinvigorate the AODA Coalition by recruiting new members (including students and faculty members) and set clear goals.
+Encourage the group to build a unique identity on campus and help members build a sense of responsibility to AODA issues on the UW-Whitewater campus. - Collaborate with campus Institutional Research staff members to employ assessment measures that could help assess the effectiveness of campus AODA prevention efforts and provide better direction on how to meet students where they are at. - Examine environmental strategies, including collaborating with the City of Whitewater, that could potentially help create a safer and healthier campus community (e.g. restrictions on alcohol retail density, regulation of happy hour or drink specials, weekend programming, etc.) by reviewing model programs and relevant literature. - Target student athletes and Greek organization members with additional alcohol education.
+Challenge stereotypes and correct misperceptions regarding college student alcohol use.